Zu50/devops/README.md

-my README.md is about alx-systemengineeringdevops
+my README.md is about gdevops